Orange Blossom Special (album): Release and reception

 The album was released in February 1965, it reached number three in Billboards Country albums and forty-nine in pop albums respectively.
 The single "Orange Blossom Special" peaked number three on Billboards Hot Country Singles as well as eighty in the Hot 100.
 The duet with June Carter "It Ain't Me Babe" peaked number four in Hot Country Singles and number fifty-eight in the Hot 100.

 Billboard wrote: "Cash is in fine form here and he has been coupled with a great selection of material.
 Cash displays a sense of drama and wit".
-Meanwhile, Western Folklore also praised the album as well as the recognition of the original author of the title song: "Johnny Cash offers an interesting collection of songs, partially reflecting the Folk Song Revival's influence, in Orange Blossom Special.
-While the album is good, the notes are even better for they give information previously unreported on the title tune of the album and its credited composer, Ervin Rouse."
 AllMusic later wrote about the album: "Even if the best and most popular of the songs on this 1965 album are the ones most likely to show up on greatest-hits compilations, it certainly rates as one of Cash's finer non-greatest-hits releases".

 The song "Orange Blossom Special" later became a regular part of Cash's concerts, with Cash performing both harmonica parts himself, usually with a dual-harmonica technique.
 During a performance included on his At Folsom Prison live album, Cash jokes that the song requires him to "change harmonicas faster than kiss[ing] a duck".